 Find out everything you need to know about quickdraws.
 Especially if you are new to sport climbing and just about to dabble into lead climbing.
 Understanding this piece of gear should be your priority.
 Even if you had been lead climbing for years in the gym where quickdraws are already up on the wall.

 The purpose of quickdraws is to protect a climber from hitting the ground when taking a fall.
 Hence, quickdraws are essential gear for all climbers.
 Quickdraws come in a variety of lengths and carabiner combinations to serve specific purposes.

 A quickdraw consists of 2 carabiners.
 The climber will clip 1 carabiner (top) into the bolt hanger on the wall.
 The rope to the other carabiner (bottom).
 The carabiner that is clipped into the bolt hanger will experience more damage.
-Such as scratches and cuts due to the metal to metal contact.
+Such as scratches and cuts due to the metal-to-metal contact.
 While the other carabiner where the rope is clipped will not.
 Hence it is important not to use the carabiners interchangeably.
 The quickdraw carabiner used for clipping ropes should always be smooth and scratches-free.
 Thus the rope will not be damaged when climbers take a fall.

 The type of carabiners used for the bolt end and the rope end should be different.
 Both in nose design and colour.
 Carabiners with a conventional notch nose design have a likelihood of getting caught on the bolt hanger.
 This cause the gate to remain open which will drastically reduce the strength of the carabiner.
 Carabiners with keylock design will not have such issues.